-The Oregon Health Authority has a fantastic opportunity for Two (2) IT Project Coordinators experience to join an excellent team and work to advance their IT operations.
+The Oregon Health Authority has a fantastic opportunity for Two (2) IT Project Coordinators to join an excellent team, contribute to exciting projects and work to advance their IT operations.

 As an IT Project Coordinator, you will support one or more projects within the Project Solutions team.
 You will coordinate multiple projects or parts of large projects depending on scope and complexity.

 In this role, you will have frequent contact with stakeholders and internal staff to provide project progress, monitor work, resolve issues, gain commitment, and collaborate to achieve project objectives.
 You will work closely with the project manager responsible for projects assigned and in collaboration with project staff.

 We offer a workplace that balances productivity with enjoyment; promote an atmosphere of mutual respect, dedication, and enthusiasm.
 You will collaborate in an open office with a team of bright individuals to work with and learn from.
 We offer full medical, vision and dental with paid sick leave, vacation, personal leave and ten paid holidays per year plus pension and retirement plans.
 If you're driven by the passion to do something meaningful that changes lives, the Oregon Health Authority is the place for you.

 These are full-time, limited-duration positions that are classified and represented by SEIU.

 The Oregon Health Authority is committed to developing and promoting culturally and linguistically appropriate programs and a diverse and inclusive workforce representing the diversity, culture, strengths and values of the people of Oregon.
 Click here, to learn more about OHA’s mission, vision and core values.
 OHA is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disabled status, genetic information or any other protected class under state or federal law.